cosmos/ibc-go/e2e/README.md

 All tests should go under the [e2e](https://github.com/cosmos/ibc-go/tree/main/e2e) directory.
 When adding a new test, either add a new test function to an existing test suite **_in the same file_**, or create a new test suite in a new file and add test functions there.
+New test files should follow the convention of `module_name_test.go`.

 New test suites should be composed of `testsuite.E2ETestSuite`.
 This type has lots of useful helper functionality that will be quite common in most tests.